How Do I Set Up a Virtual Reality Lab?

 Oftentimes, labs choose to combine walking VR with a projection system, and one benefit to this is you have a large display in which you can mirror the simulation for outside viewing.
 You can also mirror the simulation to the rendering computer’s monitor.

-1. Input Devices
+12. Input Devices

 In order to interact with your virtual simulation users will need some kind of an input device, this could be anything from the typical hand controllers that come with most VR headsets (such as the Vive wands), to a keyboard and mouse if seated, or even using hand gestures with a data glove.

-1. Accessories
+13. Accessories

 To increase immersion and data analysis information, there are many accessories that can be added (way too many to go into detail here, to discuss this further contact one of our helpful sales people to walk you through the options).
 Vizard’s vizconnect tool makes it easy to connect to over 100 devices for VR simulations, more information on that here.
 Some of the more common accessories are:

-• Full body tracking systems
+-Full body tracking systems

-• Sound and speakers
+15. Sound and Speakers

 Sound can be an important, sometimes overlooked, aspect in a virtual simulation hardware setup.
 While most VR headsets come with headphones, if you are using something like a Projection VR setup with a group of participants it may be more beneficial to have a set of good surround speakers installed.
 Also, when creating your application, it is good to have the sounds placed in the 3D space appropriately using 3D spatialized audio.
 For a tutorial on how to use 3D sounds in Vizard, see this page in the documentation.

-• Physiological Measuring Devices
+16. Physiological Measuring Devices

 In order to validate a user’s implicit reactions to a simulation, it is highly advisable to use some sort of physiological measuring device.
 This can be measuring things such as heart rate, skin conductance, EEG, and a host of many other signals.
 One system that works seamlessly with the Vizard software is Acqknowledge and the Biopac Physiological measuring devices.

-1. Eye Tracking
+17. Eye Tracking

 Eye tracking is growing in popularity in VR headsets, and can provide a lot of useful data of how a user is reacting to a simulation.
+For help with setting up an eye tracking experiment and collecting data on things such as objects of fixation, average view time, heatmaps and much more, Worldviz offers a series of templates you can modify.

-Quick Tips on Setting up a VR Experiment
+18. Quick Tips on Setting up a VR Experiment

-• Design with data analysis goals in mind.
+-Design with data analysis goals in mind

-• If presenting UI or other elements to a user, keep in mind it is most comfortable to view objects at 0.75 to 3.5 meters from eyes.
+-If presenting UI or other elements to a user, keep in mind it is most comfortable to view objects at 0.75 to 3.5 meters from eyes

-• Capture behavioral data, events, physiological responses, in a meaningful way.
+-Capture behavioral data, events, physiological responses, in a meaningful way.

-• Try to avoid moving a user’s viewpoint without them controlling it, as this can cause nausea.
+-Try to avoid moving a user’s viewpoint without them controlling it, as this can cause nausea

-• Ideally a user should be able to walk naturally and not have to use a controller.
+-Ideally a user should be able to walk naturally and not have to use a controller

-• Make sure to optimize your models so that you can keep a consistent frame rate.
+-Make sure to optimize your models so that you can keep a consistent frame rate.
 Lower frame rates and jumps in frame rate consistency can be uncomfortable for the user.
 You want to shoot for a framerate that matches that of the VR headset (usually around 90 fps).

 For help on how to create an experiment using the VR application development engine Vizard, see this tutorial.